Eleusine

-Eleusine is a genus of Asian, African, and South American plants in the grass family, sometimes called by the common name goosegrass.
-One species, Eleusine indica, is a widespread weed in many places.
-Another species, Eleusine coracana, is finger millet, cultivated as a cereal grain in India and parts of Africa.
+Eleusine is a genus of Asian, African, and South American plants in the grass family, sometimes referred to by the common name goosegrass.

+Several species of Eleusine are useful, with Eleusine coracana in particular, also known as finger millet, being cultivated as a cereal grain in India and parts of Africa since the third millennium BCE.
+One species, Eleusine indica, is a widespread weed.